g-pie/pairing-heap/README-starter.txt

-You can use testPQ.cpp to test the Pairing PQ.
+You can use testPQ.cpp to test the Pairing heap implementation.